curiouselectric/SensorInterfaceBoard/README.md

 ## Sensor Types

 There are a huge range of RS485 sensors for many different variables.
-I'd like this unit to be adaptable to work with a variety of sensors with minila code changes.
+I'd like this unit to be adaptable to work with a variety of sensors with minimal code changes.

 This code base also works with other, non-RS485 sensors, such as wind speed sensors, wind vanes and solar irradiance sensors.